 The end of the calendar year is an opportune time to pause and reflect, a mindset that applies to your taxes, household budget, retirement plans, and other financial items and goals.
 Is your house in order, and are you on track to meet your targets?

 It’s natural to have questions about taxes, and it’s OK to not have all the answers.
 If you have any tax questions, you can visit the TD Ameritrade Tax Resources center or the Intuit TurboTax Tax Reform Hub.
-Please remember that TD Ameritrade does not provide tax advice.
-We suggest you consult with a tax-planning professional with regard to your personal circumstances.

 Follow this year-end tax-planning checklist.